guangchl/dotfiles/vim/MyVimNote.md

     * c[number]motion change by giving movement
         * ce         change to the end of the word
         * ci(        change inside of ()
-    * C           delete from cursor to end of line, and enter INSERT mode
+        * c$ == C    delete from cursor to end of line, and enter INSERT mode
+    * :s/old/new substitute "new" for "old"
+        * :s/old/new/g      substitute globally in the whole line
+        * :1,3s/old/new/g   substitute in line 1 to line 3
+        * :%s/old/new/g     to change every occurrence in the whole file.
+        * :%s/old/new/gc    to find every occurrence in the whole file, with a prompt whether to substitute or not.
     * o           new line below, and enter INSERT mode
     * O           new line above, and enter INSERT mode
     * a           append at next position, enter INSERT mode
     * A           append at end of line, enter INSERT mode
-    * |           move to beginning of line, enter INSERT mode
     * 30i- esc    insert "-" 30 times
-    * S           delete current line, and enter INSERT mode
-    * D           delete from cursor to end of line
+    * S           ^ + c$
+    * s           x + i
     * x           delete character under cursor, like "Delete"
     * X           delete character to the left of cursor, like "Back Space"
     * r           replace character under cursor